farismismar/eesc7v86-fall22/README.md

 ![](https://github.com/farismismar/eesc7v86-fall22/blob/main/run_video.gif)

-This is a code repository that allows its user to generate statistics of a multiple input, multiple output (MIMO) wireless channel and both QAM and QPSK symbols (Gray coded).
+This is a code repository that allows its user to generate statistics of a MIMO-OFDM wireless channel and both QAM and QPSK symbols (Gray coded).
 The simulation is for a single OFDM symbol and a single user.

 MIMO precoding is done via singular value decomposition (SVD), waterfilling, and identity.
 Beamforming through the use of discrete Fourier transform (DFT) codebook is implemented.

+Several fading channels are implemented: AWGN, Ricean (and Rayleigh), and 3GPP CDL-A, CDL-C, and CDL-E channels.
+The channels are normalized such that their power gain is equal to one.
+The large scale gain and shadow fading are implemented per OFDM subcarrier.

 Several channel operations are performed: channel estimation, channel equalization, and symbol detection.